Application for Admission

-Decisions on academic admissibility are made on the recommendation of the major department and of the Dean of Graduate Studies and Research, and with the approval of the Faculty Council.
+Decisions on academic admissibility are made on the recommendation of the major department and of the Dean of Graduate Studies, and with the approval of the Faculty Council.

 For direct admission as a Master's "Regular" Graduate Student to courses of study in Arts or Science, an applicant must hold an honours degree from a recognized university with at least B- (70%) in the field in which graduate studies and research are to be pursued.

 For direct admission as a Master's "Regular" Graduate Student to courses of study in Engineering, the applicant must hold a degree from a recognized university with at least B- (70%) in the appropriate field of Engineering or Applied Science.

 Some departments impose additional requirements and even though the applicant may appear to satisfy the general admission requirements, acceptance into a graduate degree programme is not guaranteed.
 Please see the various admission requirements by individual programmes.

 The normal admission requirements for a PhD student shall be a Master's degree by thesis or its equivalent by thesis, in a field closely related to the proposed field of study.

 Direct Admission to Doctoral Programme from Masters Programme

 Full-time students registered in a Master's degree programme with a thesis, who has completed at least one full calendar year of full-time enrollment including all course requirements with no less than 80% in each course, and who display exceptional performance and promise in their research may, with the approval of their supervisor(s) apply to be admitted to a full-time PhD programme without having to complete the requirements for the Master's degree.
 Such a transfer to a doctoral programme, requires the successful completion of a transfer examination.